 Complera Lawsuit Overview

-The Complera lawsuits focus on allegations that Gilead Sciences failed to adequately warn patients and healthcare providers about serious side effects associated with tenofovir disoproxil fumarate (TDF), a key component in the HIV medication.
+The Complera lawsuits claim that Gilead Sciences did not properly warn patients and healthcare providers about serious side effects linked to tenofovir disoproxil fumarate (TDF), which is a main ingredient in the HIV medication.

-Plaintiffs claim that long-term use of Complera can lead to severe kidney damage, including chronic kidney disease and renal failure, as well as bone density loss resulting in fractures, osteopenia, and osteoporosis.
+Plaintiffs argue that long-term use of Complera may cause serious kidney damage, such as chronic kidney disease and kidney failure, along with bone density loss that can lead to fractures, osteopenia, and osteoporosis.

-According to research from the International Association of Providers of AIDS Care, these risks affect many of the estimated 40 million adults in the U.S. living with kidney disease, many of whom are unaware of their condition [1].
+Research from the International Association of Providers of AIDS Care shows these risks affect many of the estimated 40 million adults in the U.S. with kidney disease, a large number of whom may be unaware of their condition [1].

 Latest Complera Lawsuit Updates